SAP/sap-btp-service-operator/README.md

 ```
 ### 2. Explicit Secret Configuration

-You can specify on the `ServiceInstance` level to which subaccount it should be associated:
+You can specify on the `ServiceInstance` level in which subaccount it shall be created:

 #### Define a new secret
 ```yaml